-I am a senior research officer in the Systems Genomics lab at the Baker Heart & Diabetes Institute (Melbourne, Australia) and a visiting researcher at the Department of Infectious Diseases at the Monash University Central Clinical School (Melbourne, Australia), and the Milner Centre for Evolution at the University of Bath (UK).
+I am a senior research officer in the Systems Genomics lab at the Baker Heart & Diabetes Institute (Melbourne, Australia) and also a visiting researcher at the Department of Infectious Diseases at the Monash University Central Clinical School (Melbourne, Australia), and the Milner Centre for Evolution at the University of Bath (UK).

 - Humans, birds & the sea: Edward Hopper, The “Martha McKeen” of Wellfleet, 1944 (Museo Thyssen-Bornemisza, Madrid).